-- 1.1 Course-Level Design: Materials do not include a scope and sequence outlining the TEKS, ELPS, concepts, and knowledge taught in the course and does not provide explanations for concept connections. - 1.3 Lesson-Level Design: Materials do not include daily objectives required to meet the content and language standards. - 2.1 Instructional Assessments: Materials lack diagnostic assessments with varied tasks and questions, lack teacher guidance for consistent administration, and do not include standards-aligned items. - 2.2 Data Analysis and Progress Monitoring: Materials do not include tools for students to track their own progress and growth.
+- 1.1 Course-Level Design: Materials do not include a scope and sequence outlining the TEKS, ELPS, concepts, and knowledge taught in the course, lack suggested pacing guides for various instructional calendars, do not provide explanations for concept connections. - 1.3 Lesson-Level Design: Materials do not include daily objectives required to meet the content and language standards. - 2.1 Instructional Assessments: Materials lack diagnostic assessments with varied tasks and questions, lack teacher guidance for consistent administration, and do not include standards-aligned items. - 2.2 Data Analysis and Progress Monitoring: Materials do not include tools for students to track their own progress and growth.

-- 3.3 Support for Emergent Bilingual Students: Materials do not provide guidance for teachers in bilingual/ESL programs. - 4.1 Depth of Key Concepts: Materials lack questions that progressively increase in rigor and complexity, leading to gradelevel proficiency in mathematics standards. - 5.2 Development of Fluency: Materials do not evaluate procedures for efficiency and accuracy. - 5.3 Balance of Conceptual Understanding and Procedural Fluency: Materials do not include procedural emphasis of the TEKS, lack general use of concrete models and manipulatives, and do little to connect concrete to abstract. - 5.5 Process Standards Connections: Materials do not describe how process standards are connected throughout the course or within each unit.
+- 3.3 Support for Emergent Bilingual Students: Materials do not provide guidance for teachers in bilingual/ESL programs. - 4.1 Depth of Key Concepts: Materials lack questions that progressively increase in rigor and complexity, leading to gradelevel proficiency in mathematics standards. - 5.2 Development of Fluency: Materials do not evaluate procedures for efficiency and accuracy. - 5.3 Balance of Conceptual Understanding and Procedural Fluency: Materials do not include tasks that use concrete models, pictorial representations, or abstract representations, nor provide support for students in connecting and explaining concrete models to abstract concepts. - 5.5 Process Standards Connections: Materials do not describe how process standards are connected throughout the course or within each unit.